Most safe driving skills teach you to remain in control of your vehicle at all times. But that's not always possible.

 - Make sure you drive out of the danger before stopping the vehicle and getting out.
 Check around you to make sure.
 For example, other vehicles following you might hit the same hazard that you hit and lose control as well.
 So make sure you are well away from danger first

-We should drive in such a way that we stay in control of our vehicle at all times.
+We should drive in such a way that we stay in control of our vehicles at all times.
 However, some road conditions will still prevail and keep us from remaining in control.
 Using the techniques described above, you can avoid additional danger to yourself and regain control of your vehicle.